 FinCEN is the financial intelligence unit of the United States.
 The agency is responsible for implementing U.S. anti-money laundering safeguards, enforcing obligations among financial institutions, and analyzing financial data used by other agencies in sanctions enforcement, criminal prosecutions, and civil cases.
 While it reports to TFI, it is its own agency and has its own budget line.

-A bipartisan group of 38 legislators has recognized the need for additional FinCEN funding.
+In FY2022, a bipartisan group of 38 legislators recognized the need for additional FinCEN funding.
 U.S. and international anti-corruption experts have also supported appropriately resourcing financial intelligence units at home and abroad.
-Further, the Administration's FY2022 request for TFI reached \$185.2 million, or \$10.2 million more than the previous enacted levels.
-To-date, Congress has still not approved funds for either body.
+Further, the Administration's FY2022 request for TFI reached \$212 million, or \$17 million more than the previous enacted levels.

-On March 2, the White House urged Congress to approve - as part of the Ukraine appropriations supplemental - an additional \$25 million to TFI for sanctions enforcement, and an additional \$19 million for FinCEN in anticipation of the increased demand on the agency's resources to analyze data in support of sanctions, among other priorities.
+Congress likewise approved one-time, emergency funding as part of the Ukraine appropriations supplemental, amounting to an additional \$25 million to TFI for sanctions enforcement, and an additional \$19 million for FinCEN in anticipation of the increased demand on the agency's resources to analyze data in support of sanctions, among other priorities.